Children with more mild forms of total anomalous pulmonary venous return may only have mild feeding and breathing problems in infancy.

 Newborns with TAPVR require surgery early in life.
 When there is severe obstruction in the pulmonary venous pathway, emergency surgical repair is often needed.
 Heart failure should be treated with drugs to improve breathing until surgery can be done.

-Surgical repair consists of creating a wide open connection between the pulmonary veins and the left atrium.
+Surgical repair consists of creating a connection between the pulmonary veins and the left atrium.
 The abnormal connection pathway from the left atrium is tied off.

 Some children need to take antibiotics before visits to the dentist and before certain surgeries (such as on the respiratory tract).
-These antibiotics are used to prevent serious heart infections called endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
-Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more .
+These antibiotics are used to prevent a serious heart infection called endocarditis.

 More Information